 Jay Root is a native of Liberty.
 He never knew any reporters growing up, and he has never taken a journalism class in his life.
 But somehow he got hooked on the news business.
 It all started when Root walked into the offices of The Daily Texan, his college newspaper, during his last year at the University of Texas in 1987.
 He couldn't resist the draw: it was the biggest collection of misfits ever assembled.
 After graduating, he took a job at a Houston chemical company and soon realized it wasn't for him.
 Root applied for an unpaid internship at the Houston Post in 1990, and it turned into a full-time job that same year.
 He has been a reporter ever since.
 Root has covered natural disasters, live music and Texas politics — not necessarily in that order.
 He was Austin bureau chief of the Fort Worth Star-Telegram for a dozen years, most of them good.
 He also covered politics and the Legislature for The Associated Press before joining the staff of the Tribune.Root is the author of “Oops!
 A Diary From The 2012 Campaign Trail,” an insider’s account of Texas Gov. Rick Perry’s dramatic collapse in the 2012 presidential race.
 The book was released in September, 2012.Read Articles by Jay Root

-Alex Samuels is a reporting fellow for the Texas Tribune and a journalism senior at The University of Texas at Austin.
-She came to the Tribune in fall 2016 as a newsletters fellow, writing the daily Brief and contributing to the water, education and health newsletters.
-Alex previously worked for USA Today College as both a collegiate correspondent and their first-ever breaking news correspondent.
+Alex Samuels is the community reporter for The Texas Tribune.
+She graduated in 2017 from the University of Texas at Austin's School of Journalism.
+She joined the Tribune in August 2016 as a newsletters fellow and later transitioned into a reporting fellow just in time for the 85th legislative session.
+Prior to coming to the Tribune, Alex worked for USA Today College as both a collegiate correspondent and their first-ever breaking news correspondent.
 She has also worked for the Daily Dot where she covered politics, race, and social issues.
 Read Articles by Alex Samuels

 Neena Satija is an investigative reporter and radio producer for the Tribune and Reveal, a public radio program from the Center for Investigative Reporting.
 Previously, she was the environment reporter at the Tribune.
 A native of the Washington, D.C. area, she graduated from Yale University in 2011, and then worked for the New Haven Independent, the Connecticut Mirror, and WNPR/Connecticut Public Radio.
 She has also been a regular contributor to National Public Radio.
 As an East Coast transplant she is particularly thrilled with Austin tacos and warm weather.
 Read Articles by Neena Satija